wannesm/dtaidistance/README.md

 Library for time series distances (e.g. Dynamic Time Warping) used in the [DTAI Research Group](https://dtai.cs.kuleuven.be).
-The library offers a pure Python implementation and a faster implementation in C.
+The library offers a pure Python implementation and a fast implementation in C.

 Documentation: http://dtaidistance.readthedocs.io